MileHacker Logo

 Staples

 Rice, fresh fish, chicken, and various local vegetables (water spinach, long beans) form the core.
 Coconut milk adds creamy textures.
-Peanuts frequently appear in sauces.
+Peanuts frequently can be seen in sauces.

 Spices